jordanlevy001/challenge-kickstarter-analysis/README.md

 <img width="892" alt="Table_Outcomes Based on Goals" src="https://user-images.githubusercontent.com/88804543/129995606-420f0128-ceef-4993-a3b9-6ae027874377.png">

 ### Challenges
-#### The first challenge occurred with writing the formulas for the table in the analysis of outcomes based on goals.
+#### No challenges occurred while completing deliverable 1 and 2, the outcomes based on launch date and the outcomes based on goals charts.
+The first challenge occurred when writing the analysis report in the README file in GitHub, I had difficulty with the headers.
+Some headers would display normally but then others would not.
+This trouble occurred specifically for H4 headers, meaning the ones requiring 4 hashes.
+Some of the lines with 4 hashes would display normally and others would not.
+I went through the entire README file and deleted the H4 headers and re-entered them.
+I also tried refreshing the page.

 ## Results
 ### The first conclusion we can draw from the "Outcomes Based on Launch Date" line graph is there are more campaigns launched overall in May, June, July.
 The second conclusion we can draw is campaigns launched in May had a higher incidence of success.
 Louise should launch future campaigns in May.